-Those with sickle cell suffer from episodes of sudden and severe pain, known as pain crises.
+Those with sickle cell suffer from episodes of sudden and severe pain, known as pain crisis.
 It’s usually excruciating pain in both adults and children.

 It’s after several blood transfusions, Nasir Striggs, is on the road to a full recovery.

-Nasir’s mother says the entire medical team took really good care of Nasir despite of his sickle cell.
+Nasir’s mother says the entire medical team took really good care of Nasir despite him having sickle cell.
 The 7-year-old needed three blood transfusions.

 “He had to keep getting stuck by the needle because the needle kept coming out,” Striggs said.
 “To watch him go through that, it was really scary.”